 In my travels teaching video evidence recovery and processing, I kept hearing a common theme: “Our guys don’t need to be technicians or analysts, they just need some basics, so they can get an accurate BOLO or APB image out ASAP.”

-This is exactly why we’ve introduced a new 3-day training class called “Fundamentals of Video Evidence Recovery & Processing (FVERP)“.
+This is exactly why we’ve introduced a new 3-day training class called “Fundamentals of Video Evidence Recovery & Processing (FVRP)“.

-This new 3-day class provides an overview of industry Best Practices for the collection of DCCTV evidence, as well as nearly two full days of hands-on practical exercises doing initial investigative processing (e.g. creating BOLOs, converting video, etc).
+This new 3-day class provides an overview of industry Best Practices for the collection of DCCTV evidence, as well as hands-on practical exercises doing initial investigative processing (e.g. recovering proprietrary video, converting video, extracting frames, etc).

 Practical, hands-on experience is one of the best ways to learn.
 Put your hands on multiple different types of files & playback software, and learn how to quickly produce images and video that can be used to expedite your investigations.
 Along the way, learn the industry’s Best Practices & learn from your peers in a controlled learning environment.

 Whether you’re an Administrative Assistant, Patrol Officer or one of the world’s most recognized experts in Digital & Multimedia Evidence (DME), this new 3-Day course can help you and your agency.
 Join us at our office April 18th or contact us today to find out more about hosting a class at your agency.
 Hope to see you in class soon!